 Things to Do at Golf Tournaments: Fun Ideas for Players and Guests

-For the full golf fundraiser guide—checklist, ball drop, platform—see golf fundraiser guide.
+For the full golf fundraiser guide including checklist, ball drop, and platform options, see golf fundraiser guide.

 Why add activities to your golf tournament?